Neolithic and Bronze Age rock art in the British Isles: Chronology

 Rock art had first appeared in Atlantic Europe by the late fourth millennium BCE.

 In Britain, rock art had ceased by the time of the agricultural intensification in the Late Bronze Age, the first millennium BCE.

 Distribution

 Northern Britain

 Within Britain, the majority of recorded Neolithic and Bronze Age rock art comes from the northern part of the island.
 Cup-and-ring marks are particularly common in this area.

-Cup-and-ring marks are usually attributed to the Neolithic and Early Bronze Ages, while attempts at building a relative chronology have been tried in Dumbartonshire.
+Cup-and-ring marks are usually attributed to the Neolithic and Early Bronze Ages, while attempts at building a relative chronology have been tried in Dunbartonshire.

 South West Britain

 Over 70 examples of late prehistoric rock art have been identified in the South West of Britain, being far sparser than those found in the North.
 This may in part be due to the harder nature of the natural rock in the area, which is largely plutonic granite, alongside a lack of research focused in this region.
 Rock art specialist George Nash considered the petroglyphs of this region to constitute a distinct artistic tradition from that in the North.

 The majority of petroglyphs in South West Britain are cup marks, engraved both onto the rock face and on boulders, as at the Castallack Menhir.

 One of the Rocky Valley labyrinths.

 Archaeologists are aware of three instances in South West Britain where weapons are depicted in petroglyphs: at Boscawen-un stone circle in Cornwall, at Badbury Rings Barrow in Dorset, and at Stonehenge in Wiltshire.
 Using relative dating, the weapons depicted on Boscawen-un have been tentatively dated to circa 2000 BCE, while those at Badbury Rings and Stonehenge have been dated to c.
 1800 BCE.

 Several petroglyphic labyrinths have also been discovered in South West Britain.
 The best known of these are a neighbouring pair that have been found engraved onto a shale outcrop at Rocky Valley, Cornwall.
 Apparently incised using a metal implement, Nash suggested that the southern labyrinth had previously been engraved using a stone tool.
 Publicly revealed in 1948, it has been suggested that they are Bronze Age in date, due to similarities with Bronze Age petroglyphs in Galicia and Valcamonica.
 Conversely, many rock art researchers do not consider them to be prehistoric, with Saward arguing that they were created between the 16th and 18th-centuries, when the neighbouring Trewethett Mill was operational.
 As evidence, she noted that labyrinths were a popular motif in folk customs at the time, and that the good state of preservation would not be present if they had prehistoric origins.